 I think there are two lessons from this.
 One is about the problem of churnalism – journalists recycling information found elsewhere with very little additional reporting or fact-checking of their own.
 When a dud story gets fed into the system, this is the sort of outcome to expect.

-The big difference of course is that after-dinner speeches don’t come with the label “news”.
+The big difference, of course, is that after-dinner speeches don’t come with the label “news”.
 Even recognising the pressures on journalists to get stories out, this wasn’t journalism’s finest hour.
-But hey, it got more photos of a cute kitten punted all round the internet and the internet always needs more of those.
+But hey, it got more photos of a cute kitten punted all around the internet and the internet always needs more of those.